codesoap/pres/README.md

   concatenating the now repaired data shards.

 # Shortcomings
-- The input file should be at least ~1KiB in size.
+- The input file should at least contain 10_000 bytes of data (amount of data shards squared).
 - Added or lost data is not handled.
 Few bytes gone missing or being added may be handled in the future.
 - No inplace repair of `*.pres` files.